 No return to BL

-A little later on, Turnbull did see the end of Sir Michael Edwardes‘ tenure at BL in 1982 as an opportunity to re-join the company – and to lead it towards profitability in the 1980s.
-If nothing else, it would enable the man to finally realise his ambition of running the British company… something he still believed in his heart that he could do very well.
+A little later on, Turnbull did see the end of Sir Michael Edwardes‘ tenure at British Leyland in 1982 as an opportunity to re-join the company – and to lead it towards profitability in the 1980s.
+If nothing else, it would finally enable the man to realise his ambition of running the British company – something he still believed, in his heart, that he could do very well.

 The end of Talbot UK wasn’t the end of Turnbull’s money making, can-do, career, though – he went on to become Inchcape’s Chairman and Chief Executive, where he tripled profits before retiring in 1991.
 Before he left the business stage for good, he had one parting gift for the UK motor industry – he played a leading role in encouraging Toyota (GB) to establish its factory in Burnaston, Derbyshire.
 It was a fitting end to a glorious career, as well as being a suitable pointer to the future widespread globalisation of the motor industry.

-Who said that BL’s management didn’t know what it was doing?
+Who said that British Leyland’s management didn’t know what they were doing?